hayes/pothos/docs/guide/using-plugins.md

 ## Ordering

 In some cases, it may be important to understand the order in which plugins are applied.
-In general, most plugin hooks will run in the order they are defined in the plugins array passed to the SchemaBuilder.
-The important exception to this is for plugins that wrap `resolve`, `subscribe`, or `resolveType` methods.
-For these cases, the plugins are applied in reverse order, so that the first plugin is the outermost wrapper, and will be executed first.
+All plugin lifecycle hooks are applied in REVERSE order.
+This is done to ensure that the most important (first) plugins are applied after all other effects have been applied.
+For plugins that wrap resolvers, because they fist plugins are applied last, they will be the outermost layer of wrapping an applied executed first.
+This means it is important to have plugins like `scope-auth` listed before other less critical plugins in your SchemaBuilder.